LOADING ...

 But, it definitely was a move

-Though I didn't it at the time.
+Though I know it at the time.
 Milton provided

 the launchpad from which my blasted off